George Gurdjieff: Prieuré at Avon

-During this period, Gurdjieff acquired notoriety as "the man who killed Katherine Mansfield" after Katherine Mansfield died there of tuberculosis under his care on 9 January 1923.
+During this period, Gurdjieff acquired notoriety as "the man who killed Katherine Mansfield" after Katherine Mansfield died there of tuberculosis on 9 January 1923.
 However, James Moore and Ouspensky argue that Mansfield knew she would soon die and that Gurdjieff made her last days happy and fulfilling.

 First car accident, writing and visits to North America

-Starting in 1924, Gurdjieff made visits to North America, where he eventually received the pupils taught previously by A.R.
-Orage.
+Starting in 1924, Gurdjieff made visits to North America, where he eventually received the pupils taught previously by A. R. Orage.
 In 1924, while driving alone from Paris to Fontainebleau, he had a near-fatal car accident.
-Nursed by his wife and mother, he made a slow and painful recovery against medical expectation.
-Still convalescent, he formally "disbanded" his institute on 26 August (in fact, he dispersed only his "less dedicated" pupils), which he explained as an undertaking "in the future, under the pretext of different worthy reasons, to remove from my eyesight all those who by this or that make my life too comfortable".
+Nursed by his wife and mother, he made a slow and painful recovery against all medical expectations.
+Still convalescent, he formally "disbanded" his institute on 26 August (in fact he dispersed only his "less dedicated" pupils) which he expressed was a personal undertaking: "in the future, under the pretext of different worthy reasons, to remove from my eyesight all those who by this or that make my life too comfortable".

-After recovering, he began writing Beelzebub's Tales, the first part of All and Everything in a mixture of Armenian and Russian.
-The book was deliberately convoluted and obscure, forcing the reader to "work" to find its meaning.
-He also composed it according to his own principles, writing in noisy cafes to force a greater effort of concentration.
+While recovering from his injuries and still too weak to write himself, he began to dictate his magnum opus, Beelzebub's Tales, the first part of All and Everything, in a mixture of Armenian and Russian.
+The book is generally found to be convoluted and obscure and forces the reader to "work" to find its meaning.
+He continued to develop the book over some years, writing in noisy cafes which he found conducive for setting down his thoughts.

 Gurdjieff's mother died in 1925 and his wife developed cancer and died in June 1926.
 Ouspensky attended her funeral.
-According to Fritz Peters, Gurdjieff was in New York from November 1925 to the spring of 1926, when he succeeded in raising over $100,000.
-He was to make six or seven trips to the US, where he alienated a number of people with his brash and impudent demands for money.
-Some have interpreted that in terms of his following the Malamatiyya technique of the Sufis, he was deliberately attracting disapproval.
+According to the writer Fritz Peters, Gurdjieff was in New York from November 1925 to the spring of 1926, when he succeeded in raising over $100,000.
+He was to make six or seven trips to the US, but alienated a number of people with his brash and impudent demands for money.

-A Chicago-based Gurdjieff group was founded by Jean Toomer in 1927 after he had trained in Prieuré for a year.
+A Chicago-based Gurdjieff group was founded by Jean Toomer in 1927 after he had trained at the Prieuré for a year.
 Diana Huebert was a regular member of the Chicago group, and documented the several visits Gurdjieff made to the group in 1932 and 1934 in her memoirs on the man.